 From the lumbering Baneblade tanks of the Astra Militarum to the forbidding Tesseract Vault of the Necrons, all of the war engines that fall into this category are huge armour-clad constructions that each carry enough firepower to vaporise, smash or incinerate an entire army.

-Super-heavy vehicles are vehicles that have the additional rules and exceptions given below.
+vehicles that have the additional rules and exceptions given below.

-Regardless of their type, Super-heavy vehicles cannot use the Jink special rule.
+Regardless of their type, Super-heavy vehicles cannot use the

-When a Super-heavy vehicle makes a shooting attack, it is always treated as if it had remained stationary in the Movement phase (even if it actually moved), and it may fire each of its weapons at different targets if desired.
-In addition, firing Ordnance weapons has no effect on a Super-heavy vehicle’s ability to fire other weapons.
+Movement phase (even if it actually moved), and it may fire each of its weapons at different targets if desired.
+In addition, firing

 Super-heavy vehicles have armour plating and internal supports far superior to those of regular vehicles.
 This translates into a greater number of Hull Points, which makes them more difficult to destroy than your average tank.